 - New Strings: tend to take a little time before becoming stable.
 It is necessary to continually retune the new string until it finds its stability and settles down.
-Once the string is tuned approximately to its required pitch, one then follows with the so-called fine tuning.
+Once the string is tuned approximately to its required pitch, one then follows with the so-called fine-tuning.
 To lower the pitch one should slightly push or pull on the string, thereby stretching it slightly.
-To raise the note one should use the fine tuning bead.
+To raise the note one should use the fine-tuning bead.
 New strings must be put on correctly as explained here.
-Correct gauge of string is essential for a stable note and a good sound.
+The correct gauge of string is essential for a stable note and a good sound.
 Refer to the tables at the bottom of the page shown here.

 - The bridge: should not move from its designated position; any slipping will cause instability in the tuning.
 This often happens when the bridge is not secured in its place.
 The placing of the bridge is crucial for a good sound and movement will change the whole balance of the instrument.
 Do not glue the bridge to the soundboard, as it has to stay removable for regular maintenance.
 This problem is generally solved by putting small pins, which are sticking up from the soundboard into the feet of the bridge.
 This should be done professionally.